DraftCall

 16 GP17 GP

-Ja'Marr Chase vs Tetairoa McMillan: Who Should You Start?
+Ja'Marr Chase vs Tetairoa McMillan: The Full Breakdown

 Target volume is the story here.
 Ja'Marr Chase saw 185 targets in 2025, while Tetairoa McMillan drew 122.
 That workload gap usually translates into a higher weekly floor for Ja'Marr Chase, even in weeks where Tetairoa McMillan posts the bigger ceiling game.
 Consistency-minded managers lean toward target share; boom-bust managers chase the upside.